CELMA-project/CELMA/README.md

 Current implementation works with the latest commit of BOUT++ version 3

 * celma: Folder with the codes
+* celmaCurMom: CELMA codes where the current and parallel momentum is solved
 * derivation: Derivation of operators and boundaries
 * MES: Checking if implementation is convergent
 * parameters: Typical parameters